MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 ## 28

 - Another way of navigating (using queries) is in `components/Product.tsx`.
 Query is received in same object as using Dynamic Routes

+## 30

+- Interesting approach to preventing unwanted button press - counting number of presses and calling the action after x press.
+Not implemented here
+- Here we use build in `confirm('..')` function, see `components/DeleteProduct.tsx`.
+Not very user friendly